nhsengland/GP_access/README.md

 ### Usage
 Code takes UKHF data from UDAL and creates GPAD dashboard.

 Currently data is hard coded to caluclate rates for South West Region and ICBs.
-This could be adjusted to work within other gegions.
+This could be adjusted to work within other regions.

+To run the report you need access to UDAL and create a personal credentials file with server name and user details.

+This file will be sourced from the gp.data_input_sql.R file which will create a CSV.

+This CSV is then read in by the GP Flex v3d file which needs to be knitted from within posit.

 #### Outputs
 Results in markdown flex dashboard